Villanova off to best start since 2010

 A two-time Tigers soccer captain, three time team MVP ('97, '99, '00) and three time Mid-Atlantic Regional All-American in soccer ('97, '99, '00), Young was presented the C. Otto von Kienbusch Award at the culmination of her senior year at Princeton, an honor given to the University's Sportswoman of the Year.

-Julie and her husband Mike have two children, Kelsey and Sydney, and make their home in Havertown.
+Julie and her husband Mike have three children, Kelsey, Sydney and Graham.
+They make their home in Havertown, Pa.